tgregoneil/Raffle/README.md

 A page with the entries, a green Start button and a maze will be presented.
-Click the green Start button to observe the fuse making its way through the maze to eliminate all entrants except for the number of winners.
+Click the green Start button to observe the fuse making its way through the maze to zap all entrants except the winners.

 Click 'Show Winners' button to see the winners.